 The official classification of meteorites in The Meteoritical Bulletin, must be done through the procedures established by the Nomenclature Committee of The Meteoritical Society.
-According to this, the procedures entail the donation of samples (repository), the payment of the analyses that are necessary to carry out, and carry out these analyses.
+According to this, the procedures entail the donation of samples (type specimen), the payment of the analyses that are necessary to carry out, and carry out these analyses.

 The procedure requires performing different analyses, and these entail laboratory fees that need to be paid.